-- One or more perches is mounted inside the roosting box to allow the birds to perch above the floor and rest comfortably.
+- One or more perches are mounted inside the roosting box to allow the birds to perch above the floor and rest comfortably.

 - Air vents and drainage holes are reduced or eliminated to prevent heat loss.

-Building a roosting box is a simple woodworking project, and a useful addition to backyard habitat.
+Building a roosting box is a simple woodworking project and useful addition to the backyard habitat.
 The exact size is not important—though the larger the box, the more birds can shelter inside.

 Step 1: The Cutting List